 Close-up view of axillary hidradenitis suppurativa in a patient with pyoderma gangrenosum.

-Hidradenitis suppurativa usually occurs in otherwise healthy individuals and, very rarely, it can begin before puberty.
-This disease is characterized by comedolike follicular occlusion, chronic relapsing inflammation, mucopurulent discharge, and progressive scarring.
+Hidradenitis suppurativa usually occurs in otherwise healthy adolescents and adults.
+It rarely may begin before puberty.
+Hidradenitis suppurativa is characterized by comedolike follicular occlusion, chronic relapsing inflammation, mucopurulent discharge, and progressive scarring.

-The onset of hidradenitis suppurativa is insidious, with early symptoms of pruritus, erythema, and local hyperhidrosis.
+The onset of hidradenitis suppurativa is insidious, with the earliest sign being erythema.
 Later, the lesions become painful.
-Arthropathy associated with this disease may present with variable clinical features, ranging from asymmetric pauciarticular arthritis to a symmetric polyarthritis and/or polyarthralgia syndrome.[1, 2]
+Arthropathy associated with hidradenitis suppurativa may present with variable clinical features, ranging from asymmetric pauciarticular arthritis to a symmetric polyarthritis and/or polyarthralgia syndrome.[1, 2]

 See Clinical Presentation for more detail.